stevescally/examinations/README.md

 # Reading Manifest

-This is a list of papers, books, or articles that tempt my intrest.
+This is a list of papers, books, or articles that appear engaging.

+# Papers

+## Collections

+Sources of papers to examine.

+## Cybersecurity and Statistics

+A collection of related statistics and Cybersecurity papers with annotations.

 # Licensing